robertthegreat43/robertthegreat43.github.io/README.md

 Consumers are required to be responsible for the security of their cloud model, Although a clod service provider might take over the process.
 4) I recommend that I security professional such as I be contracted to implement a secure structure and build the key elements of the AC to prepare for a possible and or enable attack
-This will involve encryption weather it is key values or not, there must be a way to control who can get into your space, who has access to what types of controls, are you an administrator or just a common user this all matters has to control.
+This will involve encryption weather it is key values or not, there must be a way to control who can get into your space, who has access to what types of controls, are you an administrator or just a common user this all matters has to control.</p>